rcc-uchicago/user-guide/docs/101/allocations.md

 ---

-To view the resource usage per job, you need to run on Midway2 before using either `accounts`:
+To view the resource usage per job, you need to run on Midway2/DaLI using either `accounts`:

 === "Midway2, DaLI"
       ```